freenet/freenet-core/docs/src/components/contracts.md

 ### Blog Use Case

 Consider a public blog contract.
-The state of this contract would be the blog's content, including a list of blog posts.
-The contract's code requires that new posts can only be added if they are signed by the blog's owner, the owner's public key is part of the contract's parameters.
+The state of this contract would be the blog's content, including blog posts.
+The contract's code requires that new posts can only be added if they are signed by the blog's owner.
+The owner's public key is part of the contract's parameters.

 The contract would summarize its state by returning a list of post identifiers,